-Casey Lynnette Overby is an Assistant Professor in the Program for Personalized and Genomic Medicine (PPGM) and a member of the Center for Health-related Informatics and Bio-imaging (CHIB) at the University of Maryland.
-She received a Bachelor of Science degree in Bioinformatics from the University of Michigan in 2004, her Masters of Biotechnology from the University of Pennsylvania in 2006, and her PhD in Biomedical and Health Informatics from the University of Washington School of Medicine in 2011.
+Casey Lynnette Overby is a faculty member in the Program for Personalized and Genomic Medicine (PPGM), the Center for Health-related Informatics and Bio-imaging (CHIB), and is an Assistant Professor of Medicine in the Division of Endocrinology, Diabetes and Nutrition at the University of Maryland School of Medicine.
+She is also affiliated with the University of Maryland Institute for Advanced Computing Studies.
+Dr. Overby received a Bachelor of Science degree in Bioinformatics from the University of Michigan in 2004, her Masters of Biotechnology from the University of Pennsylvania in 2006, and her PhD in Biomedical and Health Informatics from the University of Washington School of Medicine in 2011.
 She also received a Graduate Certificate in Public Health Genetics from the University of Washington School of Public Health in 2011.
 In 2013, Dr. Overby completed her post-doctoral training in the Department of Biomedical informatics at Columbia University and started her position at the University of Maryland.

 My research is at the intersection of translational bioinformatics and implementation science.
 I seek to develop new approaches for interpreting genome information and to understand processes and factors associated with the successful integration of these approaches into healthcare settings.
 I also seek to understand factors associated with the successful integration of approaches that support use of new evidence for clinical and shared decision-making.